Rush Limbaugh and the final hour of Broadcast Excellence today.

 I mean, it's creepy.

-And I I don't know people like this.
+And I don't know people like this.

-Uh too many people, I don't know what's going to shatter their faith.
+I don't know what's going to shatter their faith.

 Yes, sir.

-Well, when we've got the media in the tank for this guy, I mean, this is uh Al Jazeera on the United States version of Al Jazeera as far as our media.
+Well, when we've got the media in the tank for this guy, I mean, this is Al Jazeera on the United States version of Al Jazeera as far as our media.

 Yep.

-They are making up news.
+And they are making up news.

-I literally, when I saw this poll today, most Americans willing to wait on tax cuts.
+Literally, when I saw this poll today, most Americans willing to wait on tax cuts.

-I just couldn't I could not keep a straight face.
+I just couldn't, I could not keep a straight face.

-That is just so patently a lie.
+It is just so patently a lie.

-And they're already taking Obama approval ratings now, and he's not even been inaugurated.
+And they're already taking Obama approval ratings now.

 And by the way, it's 64%.